 git log, fetch the results and make an aggregate punchcard out of it.

 Making aggregated punchcards turned out to be easy with the multipunchcard program.
 Make a new directory, clone all the work projects that you have, and filter by author and date like so:

 mkdir -p aggregation cd aggregation for p in $projects; do git clone $p; done git multipunchcard file=jn.png -- \ --all --after="1 year ago" --author="firstname.lastname@example.org"

 For me, the results were rather pleasing and verified what I thought:

-I usually come at work around 9 am, and start out with a little chat with coworkers about what needs to be done.
-I then do my research on those things, or use time to get back into the problem I worked on last day.
-I assume this is why I don't commit as often between 9-10 am.
+I usually “clock in” around 9 am and start out with a little chat with coworkers about what needs to be done.
+I then do my research on those things or use that time to get back into the problem I worked on last day.
+I assume this is why I don’t commit as often between 9-10 am.